JordanMartinez/purescript-language-purescript/README.md

-# purescript-language-purescript-types
+# purescript-language-purescript

-PureScript types and codecs for the PureScript programming language.
+Types and codecs for the PureScript programming language written in PureScript.

 ## License